karthikziffer/karthikziffer.github.io/_posts/2019-10-28-decoding-gradients.md

-The neural network attains convergence when the difference in loss function is less than **ε**.  **ε** might depend upon multiple factors such as the minimum loss that can be attained by that specific data distribution.
+- The neural network attains convergence when the difference in loss function is less than **ε**.

+- **ε** depends on the minimum loss that can be attained from a given data distribution.